Lepton flavor violation by three units

 \section{Dimension 9}

 The next instances of LFV by three units in the SMEFT arise at $d=9$.
-These either violate baryon number~\cite{Hambye:2017qix, Fonseca:2018ehk}, not under consideration here, or again violate $\Delta L = 2$ and still do not induce Majorana neutrino masses on account of the mismatch in flavor violation.
-Many operators exist, e.g.~purely leptonic ones such as
+Of the non-derivative operators, one type, $Qu_Ru_RL_eL_eL_e$, violates baryon number~\cite{Hambye:2017qix, Fonseca:2018ehk}, not under consideration here, while the others again violate $\Delta L = 2$ and still do not induce Majorana neutrino masses on account of the mismatch in flavor violation.
+The operators involving Higgs fields,